mnk1985/isoft/readme.md

 (result will be placed in storage/app/sum.txt)

-** :
+** some notes on what has not been done:
 - amount in float (it mat be not the best option for calculation)
-- time in server's local time
+- time in server's local time (don't take into account timezone)
 - no unit tests